ghassencherni/MysqlCluster/README.md

 # mysqlcluster
 Build Mysql Master and Slave based on Ansible Playbook which deploys MySQL master and slave in Docker containers.
+The cluster configuration based on this document: https://devopscube.com/setup-mysql-master-slave-replication/

 ## Requirements